rubyconfig/config/README.md

 Config.load_and_set_settings("/path/to/yaml1", "/path/to/yaml2", ...)
 ```

-## Accessing the Settings object
+## Accessing the RailsConfig object

-After installing the gem, `Settings` object will become available globally and by default will be compiled from the
+After installing the gem, `RailsConfig` object will become available globally and by default will be compiled from the
 files listed below.
-Settings defined in files that are lower in the list override settings higher.
+RailsConfig defined in files that are lower in the list override settings higher.

     config/settings.yml
     config/settings/#{environment}.yml